 Once I've found them, what do I say?

 Once you find your State Representatives and Senators, call them and set up appointments with them in person if at all possible.
-Tell them to file the ABOLITION OF ABORTION IN FLORIDA ACT to criminalize ALL abortion as murder -- from conception, without exception!
+Tell them to file the EPIC ACT to criminalize ALL abortion as murder -- from conception, without exception!
 No more heartbeat bills, no more regulatory bills.
 Abortion must be abolished, and any federal or state rulings, opinions, treaties, or laws that permit the murder of preborn humans, or that forbid the protection of preborn humans, will be ignored (federal) or stricken (state).

 KEY POINTS TO DRIVE HOME: